Exception Handling in VB .Net

 • Exception:

-• An Exception may be of System exception or an Application exception.
+• An Exception may be a System exception or an Application exception.

 • Exceptions can occur for a variety of reasons, such as invalid input data, unexpected program behavior, or resource limitations.